rafael-santiago/tulip/doc/MANUAL.md

 This is a nice base for noodling your guitar all day long.
 Find for videos from this song with "battles"...
 You can not be sorry.

-The end of the song is just a pentatonic lick using intervals:
+The end of the song is just a pentatonic lick using intervals (harmonics):

     .chord{2:/1:/}.chord{203-103}-.chord{203-103}-
     .chord{201-101}-.chord{201-101}-.chord{201-101}-